suzukiplan/vgsx/README.md

 - Bit Layout: `******** rrrrrrrr gggggggg bbbbbbbb`
 - 0xD10400 ~ 0xD1FFFF is a mirror of 0xD10000 ~ 0xD103FF (1024 bytes).
+- Please note that access to the palette table must always be 4-byte aligned.

 ## Name Table